 Who may use the Library's collections?

 The Eisenhower Presidential Library is open to everyone.
 Research requests can be made by mail, e-mail, or telephone.
 On-site researchers under the age of 14 must be accompanied by an adult researcher.
-Email firstname.lastname@example.org, call 785-263-6700 or 877 RING IKE, or use the Contact Form at the bottom of the page.
+Contact us by email or call 785.263.6700 or 877.RING.IKE to schedule your research visit.

 What are the research room hours?